garagehive/garagehive.github.io/docs/garagehive-sage-accounting-integration.md

    * **Date From** and **Date To** - Choose your date range.

 3. Under Catalogs:
-   * **Export All Customers** - This will generate an export of all customers in the system.
+   * **Export All Customers** - This will generate an export of all customers in the system (It is not recommended to select this).
-   * **Export All Vendors** - This will generate an export of all vendors in the system.
+   * **Export All Vendors** - This will generate an export of all vendors in the system (It is not recommended to select this).

 4. Click **OK**, to start exporting the data.